 Building Connections: Faculty and staff affinity groups provide networking and mentorship opportunities.
 Active groups include: Asian & Pacific Islander American Association; Black Association; Gay, Lesbian, Bisexual, Transgendered, Queer Association; Latino/a Association; Native Association.

 Core Commitments: You can find diversity champions at every level of the UW.
 Our Vice Provost for Diversity/Vice President for Minority Affairs provides leadership for university-wide diversity initiatives and oversees a full spectrum of programs and services that foster institutional change on behalf of diversity.

 Equal Opportunity & Disability Accommodation: The University of Washington is an affirmative action, equal opportunity employer.
 The University is building a culturally diverse faculty and staff and strongly encourages applications from women, minorities, individuals with disabilities and covered veterans.
-View the UW's complete Equal Opportunity/Affirmative Action Statement.
+View the UW's complete posting of federally required Equal Employment Opportunity is the law Posters and Supplements.
 As a federal contractor, The University will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 View the UW's complete Pay Transparency Policy Statement.

 To request disability accommodation in the application process, contact the Disability Services Office at: 206-543-6450 (voice), 206-543-6452 (TTY), 206-685-7264 (fax), or email at email@example.com.
 The University of Washington makes every effort to honor disability accommodation requests.
 Requests can be responded to most effectively if received as far in advance as possible.